radio-astro-tools/spectral-cube/docs/index.rst

 ===========================

-The ``spectral_cube`` package provides an easy way to read, manipulate, analysis, and write data cubes with two positional dimensions and one spectral dimension, optionally with Stokes parameteres.
+The ``spectral_cube`` package provides an easy way to read, manipulate, analyze, and write data cubes with two positional dimensions and one spectral dimension, optionally with Stokes parameters.
 The spectral cube reader is designed to be robust to the wide range of conventions of axis order, spatial projections, and spectral units that exist, and provides a uniform interface to all spectral cubes.
-The packge is designed to work with large files, including files larger than the available memory on a computer.
+The package is designed to work with large files, including files larger than the available memory on a computer.

 Overview